Dietrich-L/CPM-65-for-Apple-II/README.md

 CPM-65 consists of 3 layers:
 - BIOS Basic I/O system - Drives can be A-D non consecutive.
 - BDOS Basic disc operating system - this is the CPM-65 kernal.
 Size 2 kB
-- CCP Console command program - a simple console which only allows to invoke CPM-65 programs.
-No resident commands.
+- CCP Console command program - a simple console which only allows to invoke CPM-65 programs. <br>      No resident commands.
 Size 1 kB

 File &amp; Disc Format
 ----------------------